ZhouZhihaos/Powerint-DOS-16bits-/readme.txt

 Q3: What should I do after installation?
 A: Hang the floppy disk empty and restart the virtual machine.
 Q4: How to use Powerint DOS?
 A: With a DOS foundation, it is not a problem.
 Those who don't have a DOS foundation but will look at the code, go to the code.
-I don't just check the doss basics on the Internet yourself.
+You just check the DOS basics on the Internet by yourself.